 When do you have to submit a Confirmation Statement?

 It has to be done at least once a year and within 14 days of its due date.
-The due date is normally a year after your incorporation or the date you last completed a Confirmation Statement / Annual Return.
+The due date is normally a year after your incorporation or the date you last completed a Confirmation Statement.
 You must submit a Confirmation Statement even if the company is dormant.

 Annual Return vs Confirmation Statement, what’s the difference?

-The new Confirmation Statement document contains the same information as the Annual Return did previously, but will now include information about ‘Persons of Significant Control’ for the Companies House PSC Register.
+As mentioned above Confirmation Statement have replaced the previous Annual Return.
+A Confirmation Statement contains the same information as the Annual Return did previously, but will now include information about ‘Persons of Significant Control’ for the Companies House PSC Register.